-Prerequisite: Take concurrently with CCP540 or after completing it social, familial, psychological, and physiological factors in forensic case histories and social research on identified populations.
+Prerequisite: Take concurrently with CCP540 or after completing it.
+This course relates counseling theory and practice to the specialized roles and settings of forensic counselors.
+It identifies the counseling theories and technical approaches most appropriate to forensic work, and explores current social theories of offending behavior.
+Students examine relevant social, familial, psychological, and physiological factors in forensic case histories and social research on identified populations.
 Students explore concepts of client strengths, coping skills, risk factors, dangerousness, and addiction, as well as the processes of classification and profiling as related to members of identified populations.
-Students also are informed of laws and standards concerning victim protection and the duty to warn intended victims
+Students also are informed of laws and standards concerning victim protection and the duty to warn intended victims.